 St Andrews first for Lord Mayor’s show

-Robert the Bruce, Mary Queen of Scots, Pope Benedict XIII, and John Cleese will all be travelling from the University of St Andrews to London this month, to join in the Lord Mayor’s Show on Saturday November 10, 2012.
+Robert the Bruce, Mary Queen of Scots, Pope Benedict XIII and John Cleese will all be travelling from the University of St Andrews to London this month to join in the Lord Mayor’s Show on Saturday 10 November 2012.

 Cheered by a crowd of around half a million people, and watched live on the BBC by millions more, the St Andrews students will be representing the contributions made to history by Scotland’s first University, as part of the University of St Andrews’ 600th Anniversary celebrations.

-“As an exchange student from Honolulu, Hawaii, to have the honor of representing St Andrew’s will mean that this school’s positive influence reaches literally to the opposite ends of the globe.
+Amber Lethem, one of the students taking part in the procession, said: “As an exchange student from Honolulu, Hawaii, to have the honour of representing St Andrews will mean that this school’s positive influence reaches literally to the opposite ends of the globe.

-“This is my fourth year at St Andrews and I feel incredibly lucky to be in the 600th graduating class.
+Final-year student, Katherine McWilliams, said: “This is my fourth year at St Andrews and I feel incredibly lucky to be in the 600th graduating class.
 I love this University dearly.
 For me, this experience will be the cherry on top of my time here.”

 Uninterrupted by the Second World War, the Lord Mayor’s Show is a tradition that has survived plague and fire and countless wars and insurrections.
-Having fought its way through almost 800 years of history it is one of the few, surviving institutions older than the University of St Andrews.
+Having fought its way through almost 800 years of history it is one of the few surviving institutions older than the University of St Andrews.

-“St Andrews University is delighted to participate, for the first time in our 600 year history, in one of the oldest and greatest displays of British pageantry, the installation of the Lord Mayor of London.
+Principal and Vice-Chancellor Professor Louise Richardson said: “The University of St Andrews is delighted to participate, for the first time in our 600 year history, in one of the oldest and greatest displays of British pageantry, the installation of the Lord Mayor of London.
 The fact that in this, our anniversary year, the Lord Mayor is a St Andrews man marks it as a truly special occasion.
 The University is proud of our enduring links with the City through our history, our alumni and our friends and we cherish this opportunity to celebrate together.”

-The annual event marks the instalment of the 685th Lord Mayor of London; Alderman Roger Gifford.
+The annual event marks the instalment of the 685th Lord Mayor of London: Alderman Roger Gifford.
 Roger Gifford was born in St Andrews and educated at Sedbergh and Trinity College, Oxford.
-He is UK country head for SEB, the leading corporate bank in Scandanavia which he has worked for since 1982.
+He is UK country head for SEB, the leading corporate bank in Scandanavia, which he has worked for since 1982.

 Historical costumes have been kindly lent to the University by the Kate Kennedy Trust.

-King Robert the Bruce – convened his first parliament at St Andrews.
+- King Robert the Bruce – convened his first parliament at St Andrews.

-Pope Benedict XIII – in 1413 signed the six papal bulls that confirmed the privileges of the University of St Andrews and gave it the right to confer degrees.
+- Pope Benedict XIII – in 1413 signed the six papal bulls that confirmed the privileges of the University of St Andrews and gave it the right to confer degrees.

-John Cleese was University of St Andrews Rector from 1970-1973.
+- John Cleese was University of St Andrews Rector from 1970 to 1973.

-The University of St Andrews’ 600th Anniversary Campaign was launched on February 25, 2011 by St Andrews alumnus and Campaign Patron Prince William.
+The University of St Andrews’ 600th Anniversary Campaign was launched on 25 February 2011 by St Andrews alumnus and Campaign Patron Prince William.
 The anniversary campaign is a £100m philanthropic fundraising appeal.
 The Appeal will lay the foundations for a seventh century of exploration and allow the University to continue to invest in people, ideas and excellence.